kehantan/labbook/docs/assays/mtt.rst

 #.
 Prepare different concentration of compound by diluting the compound in complete DMEM.

     Prepare 600 uL, 100 uL for each well, total of 5 well per concentration.
-Prepare slightly extra volume to compansate different handling error.
+Supposedly 5 wells * 100 uL should only requires 500 uL, but we usually prepare extra volume to compansate handling errors.
+In this case, we prepare 600 uL, a 100 uL extra

 #.
 Remove media from 96 well plate with multichannel micropipette.
 #.
 Dispense 100 uL of complete DMEM in blank and control wells.